 Improve Your Response Time

 Running a small business is hard.
 Believe me, I get it.
 Burnout is real, and switching off is essential to maintaining a healthy work-life balance.
-Nobody expects you to work or be available 24/7, but the reality is you don’t need to be, for your business to be.
+Nobody expects you to be available 24/7, but the reality is, you don’t need to be for your business to be.

-Hiring a real-life virtual assistant to be online when you’re not is another way to instantly engage potential customers at their first point of enquiry to increase your chances of securing a sale before prospects run off to gather nine more quotes from your highly-responsive competitors.
+Hiring a real-life virtual assistant to be online when you’re not is another way to instantly engage potential customers at their first point of enquiry to increase your chances of securing a sale before prospects scuttle off to gather nine more quotes from highly-responsive competitors.

-If your business needs help setting up Instant Replies on Facebook or creating message templates to gather data on why prospects abort their enquiries, or you’d like to have your communication channels reviewed to ensure your business is making the best use of the platforms that appeal to your target market, get in touch to arrange a Marketing Hour of Power and let’s put a stop to the needless slaughter of innocent online enquiries.
+If your business needs help setting up Instant Replies on Facebook and creating message templates to gather data on why prospects abort enquiries, or you’d like your communication channels reviewed to ensure your business is making the best use of platforms that appeal to your target market, get in touch to arrange a Marketing Hour of Power and let’s register your business in the fast lane for more sales.